Ella-Mousavi/CI-Winter-2025/README.md

 **Week 5:** Deep Learning Meets Vision: A Deep Dive into CNNs!

+**Week 6:** Neural Networks That Remember: Modeling Sequential Data with RNNs

+**Week 7 - Part 1:** Standing on the Shoulders of Giants: Transfer Learning \& Using Pre-trained Models

+**Week 7 - Part 2:** Zero-Shot Learning With CLIP

 **Usage Restrictions**

 - **Students enrolled in the course** are granted permission to use and distribute the materials **for educational purposes only**.